 Baby’s gender.
 If you’re willing to share the baby’s gender, your guests will have more fun picturing who they’re shopping for.
 If you’d prefer to keep it secret – mention that as well so they’re not left guessing.

 Nursery colors and theme.
 “I just thought this Disney Princess blanket was cute.”
 There’s no good way to add a pepto-bismol-pink baby blanket to a peach and silver nursery.
-If you’re particular about how things look – help guide your guests to colors that work rather than what they think is cute.
+If you’re particular about how things look – use your baby registry greeting to help guide your guests to colors that work rather than what they think is cute.

 Specific personal preferences.
 Are you an all-natural mama?
 Cloth diaperer?
 Book lover?
 World traveler?
 If there’s something you want people to know about how you plan to parent – share it!